 After download and installation, the only thing that you need to do is run the Alchemy Player and start browsing away through the collection of audio samples looking for the ones you like.
 Once you find an interesting sample, click on it, and the sample will be added to the mixing queue (player).

-Like we already mentioned, tools for mixing audio tracks can be found at the bottom of the interface.
+As we already mentioned, tools for mixing audio tracks can be found at the bottom of the interface.
 It’s also possible to edit metadata for the tracks that you’re editing (see the metadata editor in the middle).
 Morphing effect is changed using a mouse by moving the position of the dot in the XY grid which can be seen in the bottom left corner of the screenshot above.
-By turning the knobs you can also change other available effects.
+By turning the knobs, you can also change other available effects.

 If for nothing else, Alchemy Player is more than worth checking out just for the very rich audio sample library that you get.
-Synthesizer that you get with this free audio synthesizer is also very useful, and can be used to produce a lot of unique audio samples.
+The synthesizer that you get with this free audio synthesizer is also very useful, and can be used to produce a lot of unique audio samples.
 Give it a try and see how it goes.